openstack/openstack-manuals/doc/config-reference/source/shared-file-systems/drivers/hitachi-hnas-driver.rst

    * Restart all neutron processes.

 #.
-Create the data HNAS network in Openstack:
+Create the data HNAS network in OpenStack:

    * List the available tenants: